12 Best Hikes in Arches National Park

 Delicate Arch Hike | Photo Copyright: Lana Law

-Delicate Arch is the most photographed and most unique arch in the park.
-Rather than just a window in the side of a rock wall, this free standing arch rises from the ground and frames the ridges and mountains in the distance.
+Delicate Arch is the most photographed and unique arch in the park.
+Rather than just a window through the side of a rock wall, this free-standing arch rises from the ground and frames the ridges and mountains in the distance.

 The hike to delicate arch is three miles round-trip, with most of the hike over slickrock.
 This is in full sun and can be very hot on sunny days in the spring and summer.